appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-map-markers.md

 </dd>

-2. Drop a Button widget and configure its **OnClick** event to trigger the JS function.
+2. Drop a Button widget and configure its **onClick** event to trigger the JS function.